Inspector Blunder: Plot

 In post-war France, heroic police inspector Jules Clément is fatally wounded by Pierrot le fou.
 On his deathbed, he tells his young son Michel: "You’ll be a cop, my son!"

 Years later, Michel, now an adult, tries to fulfill his father's wish under pressure from his mother.
-A hopeless student at the Police Academy, he manages to pass the police inspector exam thanks to a special jury indulgence.
+A hopeless student at the Police Academy, he manages to pass the inspector exam thanks to a special jury indulgence.
 He then becomes a judicial police trainee at the Paris Police Prefecture.

 On his first day on the job, Michel gets beaten up by other officers who have mistaken him for an accomplice of public enemy number one, gangster Roger Morzini.
 Marie-Anne Prossant, an ambitious journalist and the daughter of an influential publisher, photographs the incident and threatens to publish the pictures unless she is allowed to cover the police's activities.
-She is then assigned to the team formed by Michel and aged officer Watrin.
+She is then assigned to the team formed by Michel and aging officer Watrin.
 While totally clueless as a police detective, Michel dreams of proving his worth by capturing Morzini.

-Morzini, whose face is now too well known by the general public, gets cosmetic surgery, choosing a new face similar to that of actor Gérard Depardieu.
+Morzini, whose face is now too well known by the general public, gets cosmetic surgery, choosing a new face resembling actor Gérard Depardieu.
 Marie-Anne publicly mocks Morzini, hoping this will bring the gangster out of hiding so she can get an exclusive interview from him.
 Annoyed by her comments, Morzini decides to get revenge.

 After Morzini threatens Marie-Anne over the phone, Michel is given the task of ensuring her safety.
 However, he has only been given the job as a distraction, while more experienced officers monitor him and Marie-Anne undercover in the hope of capturing Morzini.
 Michel falls in love with Marie-Anne.

 Posing as a crime fiction writer seeking expert advice, Morzini befriends Michel, who naively tells him everything about the police's inner workings and how they plan to capture him.

 With Michel's unwitting complicity, Morzini kidnaps Marie-Anne and demands a ransom from her father.
 Michel is arrested by his colleagues, who believe him to be in league with Morzini.
 After hiding a tracking device in Michel's jacket, they allow him to escape from custody, hoping he will lead them to Morzini.
 Michel accidentally discovers the device, allowing him to elude them.

 With the help of some friends, Michel kidnaps Morzini's mother, who reveals the location of her son's hideout.
 Having found the abandoned mansion where Morzini is holding Marie-Anne hostage, Michel smashes through it with an excavator.
 He rescues Marie-Anne, leaving Morzini trapped on top of the half-demolished building.
-Michel and Marie-Anne later have sex as they phone her father to inform him of her rescue.
+Michel and Marie-Anne later cavort in bed together while simultaneously phoning her father to inform him of her rescue.